Sailfish OS: Sailfish Alliance

-Sailfish Alliance is the open alliance established in 2011 by Jolla company to support the MeeGo ecosystem with new products, services and business opportunities around or using Sailfish OS, a Linux operating system combining Mer with proprietary components from Jolla and other parties, for various purposes and mobile devices.
+Sailfish Alliance was the open alliance established in 2011 by Jolla company to support the MeeGo ecosystem with new products, services and business opportunities around or using Sailfish OS.

-The alliance is seen as a competitor to other groups like Android's Open Handset Alliance.
+The alliance was seen as a competitor to other groups like Android's Open Handset Alliance.

-In 2011 some of the MeeGo team working at Nokia left, and were funded by Nokia though their "Bridge" program to fund spin-out projects by ex-employees.
-The Sailfish Alliance has sought to collaborate between the Finnish software developers, and overseas handset manufacturers, some of which are in China.
-The news media reports that a number of manufacturers in China and India want an alternative to Android.

-The Alliance aims to "unite OEM and ODM manufacturers, chipset providers, operators, application developers and retailers."

-Business strategy

-The aim of the Alliance is to offer unique differentiation opportunities and sustainable competitive advantage for OEM and ODM manufacturers, chipset providers, operators, application developers, retailers and other interested in sides.
+The aim of the Alliance was to offer unique differentiation opportunities and sustainable competitive advantage for OEM and ODM manufacturers, chipset providers, operators, application developers, retailers and other interested in sides.

 Sailfish Secure

-Sailfish Secure is an open and secure mobile phone platform, based on Sailfish OS.
+Sailfish Secure was announced in 2015 as an open and secure mobile phone platform, based on Sailfish OS.
 It was introduced publicly in Barcelona, Spain at the Mobile World Congress on 2 March 2015 where plans for Sailfish Secure were presented.

-It is based on a security-hardened version of Sailfish OS and SSH's communication encryption and key management platform.
-It is developed by Jolla (the Sailfish OS designer and developer) together with SSH Communications Security (the inventor of Secure Shell SSH protocol) in collaboration with the Sailfish Alliance.
+It was based on a security-hardened version of Sailfish OS 2.0 and SSH's communication encryption and key management platform.
+It was developed by Jolla (the Sailfish OS designer and developer) together with SSH Communications Security (the inventor of Secure Shell SSH protocol).

-Sailfish Secure is marketed as having a hardware platform independent approach that allows concept adaptation to local needs, and collaboration with other security partners.
-End customers like governments or large corporations are able to adapt the product to their preferred or used hardware platform, as it is not tied to a specific hardware or configuration.